dcupolillo/ROIpy/README.md

 # ROIpy

 ## Description

-ROIpy is a python package for Region of Interest (ROI) semi-automatic generation and placement for neuroimaging of neuronal dendrites of individual neurons :microscope::brain:.
+ROIpy is a python package for ROI (Region of Interest) semi-automatic generation and placement for neuroimaging of neuronal dendrites of individual neurons :microscope::brain:.
 It provides a tool for defining, managing, visualizing and analyzing dendritic ROIs.

-Designed to interact with [Vidrio ScanImage software](https://vidriotechnologies.com/).
+Designed to interface with [Vidrio ScanImage software](https://vidriotechnologies.com/).

 ### ScanImage setup

-Works with Linear Scan - Frame scan configuration (GalvoGalvo).
+ROIpy is designed to facilitate scanning along dendritic arborization.
-Developed to overcome the inherent 2D limitation of arbitrary scanning.
+In Scanimage, it works for Linear Scan - Frame scan configuration (GalvoGalvo).
-It generates ```.roi``` files that can be loaded and are interpreted by ScanImage **mROI Editor Window**.
+ROIpy is developed to overcome the inherent 2D limitation of arbitrary scanning, by generating a set of discrete planes with scattered rectangular ROIs spanning the depth of the neuron.
+It outputs `.roi` files which can be loaded and are interpreted by ScanImage **mROI Editor Window**.

 ### Dendrite tracing

-Tested to work with ```.swc``` files generated with ImageJ Fiji plugin [Simple Neurite Tracer (SNT)](https://imagej.net/plugins/snt/).
+Tested to work with `.swc` files generated with ImageJ Fiji plugin [Simple Neurite Tracer (SNT)](https://imagej.net/plugins/snt/).
 .swc files generated with different softwares are not tested.
-Common labels are *apical dendrite* or *basal dendrite* or *soma*.
+Common labels are _apical dendrite_ or _basal dendrite_ or _soma_.

 ## Installation